 If your degloving injury was caused by someone else’s negligent or intentional actions, you might recover your economic damages plus compensation for pain and suffering in a personal injury lawsuit.

 With a degloving injury, pain and suffering could entitle you to substantial compensation.
 Permanent disfigurement, scarring, and disability could reduce the quality of your life and limit your ability to perform the tasks necessary for daily life.
-To discuss the compensation you may be able to recover for your degloving injury, contact William G. Kolodner Personal Injury Lawyers for a free consultation.
+To discuss the compensation you may be able to recover for your degloving injury, contact WGK Personal Injury Lawyers for a free consultation.